tangn121/Big-Data-Movie-Recommendation/README.md

 # Big-Data-Movie-Recommendation

-This project is designed for providing movie recommendations based on IMDb and Rotten Tomatoes ratings.
+This project is designed for providing movie recommendations based on both public ratings (IMDb) and critics ratings (Rotten Tomatoes).
+My idea is, once a user finds that they like one movie, they may want to keep watching other movies within the same genre.
+By searching the movie title, they could first get more detailed information about the movie they like (and submit their own movie ratings to update the public ratings of this movie).
+Based on the genre of the input movie, they could also receive recommendations about what to watch next from both public perspective and critics perspective.

+## How to Use
+I have depolyed my web application to loadbalancer webservers.
+You could click this link to view my app. http://tangn-lb-1756778830.us-east-1.elb.amazonaws.com/

+## streaming work

 # Data
 All three datasets are downloaded from https://datasets.imdbws.com/.
 See documentations for the data files in https://www.imdb.com/interfaces/.
 The data is refreshed daily, which provides the opportunity for me to implement a speed layer.